aksharnow/assignment-instructions/README.md

 - Add code comments where ever neccesary, not too many though.
 - If a svg is used, put it in seperate file.
 - No magic numbers, use constants and have constants file separetly
+- Always prefix the boolean values with 'is' for example: isLoading, isError, isValid.
+- Always prefix 'on' for event handlers for example: onHandleClick, onNewItemAdd.
+- Always stick with the same folder structure procided by the boiler plate if not use the following

+├── 📂 components
+│   ├── MyComponent.jsx
+│   └── styles.js
+├── MyContainer.jsx
+├── index.js
+└── utilities.js